-In other words, if you have never bought a Festool tool before, this specially priced promo set is intended to lure you over to drink the green KoolAid.
+In other words, if you have never bought a Festool tool before, this specially priced promo set is intended to lure you over to the green side.

 The 125 part means this is a 5-inch sander.
 It has a stroke length of 5/64″, or 2 mm.
 This means it’s a very fine-action finish sander.
 You can pair it with coarse abrasives for greater stock removal, but the short stroke length is what I feel limits this as a general purpose sander.